mosaic-design-system/docs/src/components/dialog.md

       ## What is a Dialog?

-      A Dialog is a container or box used to display content in a layer that sits above the main application.
-They are an interaction between the application and the user.
+      A **Dialog** is a container or box used to display content in a layer that sits above the main application.
+You can think of them like "pop-up" windows (but they're significantly less irritating!).
+They're normally used convey information to the user, or provide the opportunity for the user to perform an action in the middle of their workflow.

       - - -